 Rep. My-Linh Thai’s speech in Renton on March 22nd not only missed the mark but also divisive.

-Also in Rep. Thai’s speech, she asked to focus on Southeast Asian community, Pacific Islanders community, and the Native Hawaiian community.
-What about all other Asian Americans?
-If you follow the news, many of those hate crimes were carried out against Chinese, Japanese, Korean.
-Rep. Thai’s speech sent a chilly message to the rest of Asian American community that your life does not matter because you are not the chosen few.
+Also in Rep. Thai’s speech, she asked to focus on the Southeast Asian community, the Pacific Islander community, and the Native Hawaiian community.
+What about all the other Asian Americans?
+If you follow the news, many of those hate crimes were carried out against Chinese, Japanese, and Koreans.
+Rep. Thai’s speech sent a chilly message to the rest of the Asian American community that your life does not matter because you are not one of the chosen few.
 No, the Asian American community will rally against her divisive view.
-We stand united to fight for all of members of our community, and for everyone who is a victim of hate crime.
+We stand united to fight for all of the members of our community, and for everyone who is a victim of hate crime.